-CMU aims to provide these remarkable young people with a support system during their formative college years that will help them to find a critical balance between their rigorous academic work and their personal well-being, and to develop positive habits, relationships and mindsets that will shape their lives and careers.
+These remarkable young people deserve dedicated space and programs during their formative college years that will help them to find a critical balance between their rigorous academic work and their personal well-being, and to develop positive habits, relationships and mindsets that will shape their lives and careers.

 A new nexus of student life will rise at the corner of Tech and Margaret Morrison streets and serve as a new welcoming entrance to campus.

 At its heart will be a modern, integrated facility for the delivery of health, wellness and athletics programs on the site of Skibo Gymnasium.
 The 160,000-square-foot, $105-million facility will revitalize an underused part of campus into a destination for campus life.

 Highmark Inc. has made a lead grant to support the construction of this new health, wellness and athletics center, investing $35 million in the lives of Carnegie Mellon students.
 Announced in November 2019, this gift accelerated CMU’s vision of a center to support the whole student.
 Here, students will lay a foundation of health and wellness for a lifetime, and CMU’s student-athletes will find what they need to reach their full potential — from classroom to courtside.

 “This new centralized facility will improve access to health services, counseling, wellness and athletics activities with the goal of supporting students in building habits that will be the foundation for their future health, lives and careers.”

 David Holmberg, president and CEO of Highmark Health